 This folder is connected to Windows 10 update delivery.
 It includes “reliability improvements” to help make Windows 10 updates go smoothly and iron out compatibility issues.

 So can you delete the Rempl folder?
 There are seemingly no adverse effects from doing so.
 However, since it only takes up a few megabytes and can make Windows upgrades less frustrating, it’s best to keep it around.

 Which Windows Folders Do You Erase?

-It takes a bit of looking around, but Windows holds plenty of files and folders that aren’t needed.
+It takes a bit of looking around, but Windows holds plenty of files and folders that aren’t needed, like the Camera Roll and Saved Pictures folders.
 Remember that your computer does a pretty good job of keeping itself clean, so you don’t have to obsessively remove the contents of these folders unless you’re really low on disk space.

 Running the Disk Cleanup tool once or twice a month should do enough to keep the cruft away.
 You have bigger issues to worry about than micromanaging your PC’s temporary files.
 Speaking of which, check out great tools to automate repetitive Windows tasks and Windows apps that automatically organize files for you .

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.